00awaudby/to-do-app/README.md

 ### What i learned

-I learned how some new methods and nailed down on functions some maore.
+I learned how some new methods work , got more practice in with working with dom  elements

 ### Links